RESTORING THE RARE,

-O'Briain Pianos, Lucan, Dublin, now in its twelfth year of business, is owned by piano restorer and tuner Cathal O'Briain.
-Dedication, perseverance, craftsmanship, and environment are at the heart of the piano business, drawing upon the skills of the old timers in the art of French polishing, respraying, internal rebuilding, and custom piano design.
-Valued clients inspire the business with ideas on how they would like their instrument to look and sound after tuning, reconditioning, and restoration, in terms of its colour, finish, touch, tone, and response.
+O'Briain Pianos, Music School and Art Gallery is situated in the heart of Lucan, Dublin, Ireland.
+Dedication, perseverance, craftsmanship, and environment are at the heart of the business, drawing upon the skills of the old timers in the art of French polishing, respraying, internal rebuilding, and custom design.
+Our valued clients inspire us with ideas on how they would like their instrument to look, sound, and feel after restoration, in terms of colour, finish, touch, tone, and response.

 Recycling & Sustainability

 O'Briain Pianos is an environmentally friendly business.
 When we restore a piano, it's often played and admired for centuries, with greater longevity than a classic car for example.
 Mechanically, pianos don't take their toll on the environment.
 We have restored some 1850's pianos, which will no doubt be around for many years to come, never going back into the environment as waste.
 Even when a piano can no longer be played due to age and wear, it can either be left where it stands as part of the household furniture, or broken down for parts to be re-used in rebuilding similar pianos from the same period.
 We use very little water or electricity, much of the work is done outdoors, just one bottle of French polish is used for up to fifteen pianos.
 The restoration process takes only a small amount of materials from the environment and helps sustain the continued use of those same raw materials.
 Recycling and restoration go hand in hand and we pride our business on actively maintaining conscious work practices that help protect the world we live in.